sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 This dataset includes 18 CSV files.
 Thirty Fitbit users consented to the submission of personal tracker data through a survey from Amazon Mechanical Turk between March 2016 - May 2016.

 This data follows ROCCC:
-- Reliability: The data was collected through a reliable source, Amazon Mechanical Turk, who used data from 30 individuals who consented to the utilization of their information.
+- Reliability: The data was collected through a reliable source, Amazon Mechanical Turk, who used data from 30 individuals who consented to the utilization of their information
-- Original: This information is from first-party data through data straight from FitBit users
+- Original: This information is from first-party data through data straight from Fitbit users
 - Comprehensive: All 18 CSV files include information such as minute-level output for physical activity, heart rate, and sleep monitoring
-- Current: The data is from 2016, so it is not current and information may be outdated
+- Current: The data is from 2016, so it is not current and the information may be outdated
 - Cited: Data is available on Kaggle, with an associated Zenodo DOI

 However, there are many limitations to this dataset
-- The data is gathered from volunteers, which can create selection bias in the data rather than gathering information from a random sample
+- The data is gathered from volunteers, which may create selection bias in the data rather than gathering information from a random sample
 - Data may not be the most accurate due to the lack of updates since 2016
-- Only 30 user data, according to the central limit theorem a sample size of more than 30 is preferred for accuracy
+- The dataset only includes 30 users and according to the central limit theorem, a sample size of more than 30 is preferred for accuracy
 - Absence of demographics such as gender or age

 #